 – All winter gear available for hire: jacket, pants, helmet, goggles, gloves

-- A “chondola” with gondola carriages for skiers nervous to ride lifts
+– A “chondola” with gondola carriages for skiers not confident on the chairlifts

 – A sheltered conveyor lift in the beginner area